How to Keep a Steady Flow of Customers Rolling In

 Google reviews are low hanging fruit, especially for SMBs.
-It’s free and low-cost way to take top position in Google when people are searching locally for your services.
+It’s a free and low-cost way to take a top position in Google when people are searching locally for your services.

 - Sign up and claim your listing via @GoogleMyBiz if you haven’t.